 The statistical results offer evident and strong empirical evidence for the practicality and applicability of the ISAH Framework for solving affordable housing issues in the Ghanaian context.
-This proves so since the mean scores for each component show that the stakeholders regard the framework as highly effective.
-The notable relation
+This proves so since the mean scores for each component show

 The two main factors that came out of EFA are consistent with the framework in favouring PM and practical action-oriented execution, as well as KMO and sharing of knowledge: "Project Management and Decision Support" and "Collaborative Knowledge Management."
 This dual focus is likely to improve the framework's capacity to tackle multifaceted issues of housing.
 Another strength of the RII analysis is the focus on the aspects of the subject: participatory stakeholder engagement and collaborative knowledge management-all of which correlate with the principles of the framework: affordable housing that is context-sensitive.